gbgolding/crema/README.md

-# lncRNA prediction by machine learning classifiers
+# Classifying RNAs by Ensemble Machine learning Algorithms

 Classifying transcripts as lncRNAs is difficult because there is no consensus on what a lncRNA truly is.